rat-simon/informatikgarten.ch/sites/luz/content/europe/2025-europe-foreignpolicy.md

 >
 > (Original French: "C'est une expérience éternelle que tout homme qui a du pouvoir est porté à en abuser ; il va jusqu'à ce qu'il trouve des limites.")

-And even if a person is utterly convinced of their own virtue or that of a charismatic leader, the thought should bring them to their senses that one cannot build a throne for just one person.
-The throne outlasts the person sitting on it.
-And even if this one person were absolutely incorruptible—which I doubt—no one can foresee who will sit on this throne next.
-In short: **Building thrones is negligent**.
+However unwillingly a person who is enthralled by some supposedly great leader may admit the possibility that this leader, too, may be corrupted if given undue power, that person ought to moved at least by the consideration that however good this leader may be, one cannot build a throne for a single person.
+Thrones tend to outlast the people sitting on them.
+And *even if* this one person were absolutely incorruptible—which I reject—**no one can guarantee who will sit upon the throne when they're gone**.
+No principle of succession has ever been proposed that is not either ghastly corrupt to begin with, or easily corruptible by the monarch.
+In short: Building thrones is never worth the risk.

-The separation of powers is a logical extension of this idea.
+The separation of powers is a logical extension of this basic principle.
 For the state must fulfil three fundamental tasks: creating laws, implementing laws, and enforcing laws.
 Montesquieu recognised that none of these tasks may lie in one hand, otherwise there is no more freedom.
-The **legislature** creates the laws, the **executive** implements them, and the **judiciary** ensures that both adhere to the laws.
+The legislature creates the laws, the executive implements them, and the judiciary ensures that both adhere to the laws.
 Each power controls the others and limits their power.
 Only in this way can one prevent one power from dominating the others and becoming tyranny.

-The logic is strikingly simple: Only power can limit power.
+The logic is strikingly simple: **Only power can limit power**.
 If the same ruler could both enact laws and control their application, he would de facto no longer be bound by the laws.
 He could grant himself immunity, have critics convicted, or interpret laws at will.
 The separation of powers forces those in power to control each other—not out of goodness, but out of institutional self-interest.

 It is precisely this central element that distinguishes today those who advocate for a multilateral world order from those who strive for a multipolar world order.
 - **Multilateralism** is based on the principle of the rule of law and means that states jointly negotiate rules that are enforced by independent legal institutions.
 The goal is a stable order in which no nation is indispensable.
 Examples include the UN, the EU, the European Court of Human Rights, the WTO, the International Monetary Fund (IMF), the World Bank, and many other international institutions.